 Then, speak to your lawyers about the infringement.
 You’ll need evidence of your ownership of the IP rights you allege they are infringing.
 For rights that you can register, such as a trade mark, this will be fairly simple.
 However, ownership of other rights, such as copyright, may be more difficult to prove.

-Your legal advisors will then suggest a course of action to resolve the issue, usually starting with a cease and desist letter and possibly leading to intellectual property litigation.
+Your legal advisors will then suggest a course of action to resolve the issue, usually starting with a cease and desist letter and possibly leading to litigation.

-Mark has previously worked as the in-house legal counsel for several multinational companies in Ireland.
-He’s also an active member of the Law Society of Ireland and volunteers with the Free Legal Advice Clinic.
+Mark was previously the in-house legal counsel for several multinational companies in Ireland.
+He’s also an active Law Society of Ireland member and volunteers with the Free Legal Advice Clinic.

 “Very impressed with Mark Eiffe heading up the Cork Briffa office.
 Crystal clear presentation.
 Long-term partnership is a mutually beneficial goal.
 Very personable.
 Efficient follow-up.
 Top trumps!”